Confidenceiskey/robofriends-typescript/README.md

 # robofriends-ts
-Udemy tutorial - adding TypeScript to a react app
+Adding TypeScript to Robofriends App

 To run the project: